The Preowned Rolex Market

 Even in the Information Age, the popularity of traditional mechanical timepieces continued to grow, with not even the rise of Smart Watches able to overtake them.

 Numerous platforms sprang up to give people the opportunity to buy and sell their pieces, and even more were generated in order to exchange information; something it soon became apparent was vital.
 With the potential profits in the vintage watch market rising year after year, it was only a matter of time before the less than honest element made an entrance.
-Counterfeit models became more abundant, with Rolex the main target for two reasons.
+Fake models became more abundant, with Rolex the main target for two reasons.
 Firstly, they were the most recognizable and popular watchmakers in the world, a globally accepted symbol of success.
 And secondly, compared to the likes of Patek or Audemars Piguet, they were reasonably simple to copy.
 Even if parts of a watch for sale were genuine, many would have replacement components passed off as the original, so ruining the value.
 The various forums that appeared online became essential to helping avoid these forgeries and Frankenwatches.

 In all, the internet made the whole thing more democratic, and more inclusive.
 Now anyone with a computer connection could learn all they needed to know to get the watch they wanted, as well as an easy way to actually buy it, without having to negotiate the auction house scene.